unodan/suse-update/README.md

 This script will update openSUSE tumbleweed with the newest packages.  <br>
 Enabled repositories can be refreshed and updates done (automatically) none-interactively. <br>

 Log files will be over written unless the -k option is used.
-The -k option accepts an integer for the number of logs to keep, older files are deleted<br>
+The -k option accepts an integer for the number of logs to keep, older files are deleted.<br>

 The -a option must be used with the -k option, it will archive files when value in -k option is met.